Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

 A hypertensive crisis is a sudden spike in blood pressure to 180/120 or higher.
-It is also known as acute hypertension.
-A hypertensive crisis is a medical emergency.
-It could lead to organ damage or be life-threatening.
+A normal blood pressure is 119/79 or lower.
+A hypertensive crisis is also known as acute hypertension.
+This is a medical emergency that could lead to organ damage or be life-threatening.

 - Diuretics help decrease extra fluid that collects in your blood vessels.
 This lowers your blood pressure by reducing pressure in your arteries.
 Diuretics are often called water pills.
 You may urinate more often while you take this medicine.

 - Take your medicine as directed.
 Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell your provider if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

 Follow up with your healthcare provider within 1 week or as directed:

 You will need to return to have your blood pressure checked and other tests.
 Your healthcare provider may also refer to you a cardiologist.
 Write down your questions so you remember to ask them during your visits.

 Prevent another hypertensive crisis:

 - Check your blood pressure at home.
 Sit and rest for 5 minutes before you take your blood pressure.
 Extend your arm and support it on a flat surface.
 Your arm should be at the same level as your heart.
 Follow the directions that came with your blood pressure monitor.
 If possible, take at least 2 blood pressure readings each time.
 Take your blood pressure at least twice a day at the same times each day, such as morning and evening.
 Keep a record of your readings and bring it to your follow-up visits.
 Ask your healthcare provider what your blood pressure should be.